A Storm in the Rocky Mountains, Mt. Rosalie

 A Storm in the Rocky Mountains, Mt.
-Rosalie is an 1866 landscape oil painting by German-American painter Albert Bierstadt (1830-1902) which was inspired by sketches created on an 1863 expedition.
+Rosalie is an 1866 landscape oil painting by German-American painter Albert Bierstadt (1830–1902) which was inspired by sketches created on an 1863 expedition.

-Bierstadt traveled to the Colorado Rocky Mountains where he was taken up to the Chicago Lakes beneath Mount Evans.
+Bierstadt traveled to the Colorado Rocky Mountains where he was taken up to the Chicago Lakes beneath Mount Blue Sky.
 The painting is named after Bierstadt's mistress and, at the time, his friend's wife, Rosalie Osborne Ludlow.
 The painting, measuring at 210.8 × 361.3 cm, is exhibited at the Brooklyn Museum, which acquired it in 1976.

 Background

 By the mid-19th century, the U.S. Government had begun sending surveying expeditions into the newly incorporated territories of the American West.
 Albert Bierstadt ventured on at least two of these expeditions, which, along with other trips in the West, would inspire an incredible amount of his creative output.
 On his first expedition in 1859, he joined U.S. explorer Frederick W. Lander, taking photographs of Native Americans and painting field sketches of the landscape.
 They traveled through Kansas, Nebraska, and into the Wind River Range of the Rocky Mountains in Wyoming.
 This expedition resulted in paintings such as On the Sweetwater Near the Devil's Gate, Nebraska; Thunderstorm in the Rockies; and most notably, two works similarly titled The Rocky Mountains, Lander's Peak.

 A Storm in the Rocky Mountains, Mt.
 Rosalie was born from sketches created during his second expedition to the West in 1863.
 The voyage would take Bierstadt to the Colorado and Wyoming Rocky Mountains, then on to Salt Lake City, Utah, and into California, with stops at Lake Tahoe, San Francisco, and Yosemite.
 The expedition ended in Oregon by November 1863.
 After a journey totaling eight months, both Ludlow and Bierstadt returned to New York on 17 December.